 Another potential cause of hip and back pain when walking is being overweight.
 According to a review by the American Journal of Epidemiology, people who are overweight are at a higher risk of developing sciatica.
 This is because the lower back supports more weight as a person gets heavier, naturally causing pain.
 Stretches that target your back and hips can ease the pain, and frequent exercise keeps you fit while fighting muscle pains caused by a sedentary lifestyle.

-If improving your posture, stretching, and exercising doesn’t improve your back or hip pain, stop by SPORT Orthopedics + Rehabilitation and we’ll take care of you.
+If improving your posture, stretching, and exercising doesn’t improve your back or hip pain, stop by SPORT Orthopedics + Physical Therapy and we’ll take care of you.